pratikmane1299/deno-rest-api/README.md

 **Setting Environment Variables**

-Create a .evn in the root of the project
+Create a .env in the root of the project

 ```sh
 # .env